trandinhkhoa/crypto_exchange/README.md

 https://github.com/trandinhkhoa/crypto_exchange_frontend
     - The frontend (hardcoded to run at port `8080`) is already hardcoded to connect to port `3000`.

-# Demo
-Demo with the Front-end mentioned above
+- Demo with the Front-end mentioned above

 ![](readmeImages/demo.gif)